-No Sugar: Khong suong (Khom duong) – The norm in Vietnam is to add sugar especially to drinks.
+No Sugar: Khong suong (Khom duong) – The norm in Vietnam is to add sugar.

 6. Vietnam is safe…sort of

 Vietnam is not only extremely cheap to visit but also relatively safe.
 Both locals and the government look to tourists as a sign their country is developing so they welcome their arrival.
 Watch 15 tips to stay safe in Vietnam.

 The only crime you are likely to encounter is petty theft with the most common incident being people snatching belongings while driving past on a motorbike.
 So, to protect yourself against this, make sure you don’t displayed obviously, avoid using your mobile phone near busy streets, and hold your camera securely when taking photos by the road.

 Vietnam travel tips: Crossing the road can seem like an impossible task when you first arrive.
 The trick is to look for a small opening, keep a steady pace and don’t make any sudden movements.
 After you get over the initial shock you realize the traffic is more organized than it may seem.
 Nothing is going too fast and the drivers are, as a whole, considerate of each other.
 See more tips to cross the streets in Saigon.

 7. Vietnamese are friendly but money driven.

 The Viet population stands strong at just over 90 million.
 It is predominately young with the average age at just 30.